-Each employee shall be responsible for providing immediate written notification to the Human Resources Department of any change to the number of their dependents which affects the amount of the City contribution.
-An employee, who by reason of failing to report a change in dependents, receives a City payment greater than the amount to which they are entitled shall be liable for refunding the excess amounts received via a reduction in the amount paid to their contribution.
-In accordance with PERS regulations, changes to contributions required because of an increase in an employee's number of dependents shall take effect at the start of the first pay period in the month following the month in which notice from the employee is received by the Benefit's Officer.
+Each employee shall be responsible for providing immediate written notification to the Human Resources Department of any change to the number of his/her dependents which affects the amount of the City payment to the Flexible Benefit Amount.
+An employee, who by reason of failing to report a change in dependents, receives a City payment greater than the amount to which he/she is entitled shall be liable for refunding the excess amounts received via a reduction in the amount paid to his/her Flexible Benefit Amount.
+In accordance with PERS regulations, changes to flexible benefit payments required because of a change in an employee's number of dependents shall take effect at the start of the first pay period in the month next following the month in which advice from the employee is received by the Human Resources Director.
 No retroactive increases to the City's payments shall be allowed.